-An Evening with You is a sweet blend of acoustic guitar, Phil Collins style drum work, with an interesting Mike & the Mechanics vibe.
+An Evening in E minor is a sweet blend of acoustic guitar, Phil Collins style drum work, with an interesting Mike & the Mechanics vibe.
 If that means nothing to you, that's ok.
 This is a laid back groove with haunting ethereal voice that's worth a listen.

 You can work with harmonizing over the nylon string plucking.
-Alternatively check out the major pattern in the guitar practice tab above.
+Alternatively check out the major pattern in the guitar practice tab above (in all other content).
 Try it in the second position with an open E in the bass.
 Standard harmonics fit right in.

 Rhythmic percussion is the hidden metronome.
 Super pretty piece, one of our most popular.